bonding-curves/avalanche-research/content/milestone4/insights.md

 ### Broader Significance

 While this research focuses specifically on Avalanche, the methods and insights have broader applicability.
 Every blockchain faces similar challenges: balancing inflation and deflation, aligning stakeholder incentives, managing the transition from early-stage growth to mature operation.
-The systems-theoretic approach we have developed—decomposing complex economies into interacting subsystems, formalizing dynamics as differential equations, testing hypotheses through simulation—can be applied to any blockchain economic system.
+The systems-theoretic approach we have developed—decomposing complex economies into interacting subsystems, formalizing dynamics as differential equations, testing hypotheses.md through simulation—can be applied to any blockchain economic system.

 More fundamentally, our work contributes to the emerging field of token engineering: the discipline of designing, analyzing, and optimizing token-based economic systems.
 This field is still in its early stages, lacking the established methodologies and accumulated knowledge that characterize mature engineering disciplines.
 By documenting our approach, sharing our tools, and publishing our findings, we hope to contribute to the development of token engineering as a rigorous practice.